yqni13/portfolio/README.md

 </div>
 <br><br>

-Besides the type filtering (all/frontend/fullstack/module), the portfolio projects can also be filtered by keywords.
-The entered keyword is compared to the different properties like title, descriptional keywords, version and technology and respective results displayed.
-The click on the magnifier enables the filtration by the current keyword and with the red "x" all keywords are removed and filtering resets.
+Besides the type filtering (all/frontend/fullstack/module), the portfolio projects can be filtered by keywords.
+The entered keyword is compared to the different properties like title, descriptional keywords, version and technology and respective results are displayed.
+The click on the magnifier or hitting key "enter" enables the filtration by the current keyword and with the red "x" all keywords are removed and filtering resets.
 <br>

 <div align="center">